 “From the beginning, we have received very personalized service,” Jackie reflects.
 “Craig even drove home from vacation when Hannah had a red mark on her head that wasn’t supposed to be there.
 He met us in their office on a Saturday and reshaped her helmet.”

 Around 19 months of age, Hannah and her family returned.
 Diagnosed with Cerebral Palsy, Hannah was learning to walk and they were exploring orthotic braces to reduce her toe walking and in-toeing.
 Again, through referrals, they chose Prosthetic & Orthotic Solutions.

-Bob started Hannah with SMOs (Supra Malleolar Orthosis), and she now wears hinged AFOs (Ankle Foot Orthosis).
-He has helped Hannah’s family understand how her braces support her body and how they will help her with tone management as she grows.
+Hannah was started with SMOs (Supra Malleolar Orthosis), and she now wears hinged AFOs (Ankle Foot Orthosis).
+The Prosthetic & Orthotic Solutions team has helped Hannah’s family understand how her braces support her body and how they will help her with tone management as she grows.

 And she is making progress, indeed!
 At home, the outdoor play structure is the place to be these days.
 Hannah is scaling the rock-climbing wall, climbing the ladder to get to the slide, and using the trapeze swing.
 At preschool, her braces are helping her meet her physical goals of navigating the playground and mastering the stairs safely.

 “She is incredibly vibrant and tenacious.
 Thankfully she has a very go-with-the-flow attitude.
 She has adjusted easily to using her braces.
 I attribute that to her experience here.
 Nothing has been intimidating.
 Her initial introduction to the concept has been positive.
 It is always kid-centered here,” says Jackie.

 What advice does Jackie have for families who are just beginning their journey?

 “It’s going to be okay!” she stresses, followed by, ”Do your homework.
 You have to build the right community around you.”